When Should You Take the MCAT?

 Ken Tao, PhD

-Ken is the Director of MCAT at MedSchoolCoach.
+Ken is the Director of MCAT and Research at MedSchoolCoach.
 He is an alumnus of UC Berkeley and Harvard University, boasts degrees in Bioengineering, Molecular and Cell Biology, and a Ph.D. in Neuroscience.
 Ken previously worked with undergraduate students at Princeton Review where he was the only tutor certified in all subjects.
 Ken was one of the highest rated MCAT tutors ever and a teacher trainer.
 He founded Magoosh's MCAT division and has written content for dozen's of MCAT books and guides.

 Recent Blog Posts